evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_RS_AWD/_index.md

 ### Sound system

-One type of sound system is available for the Chevrolet Blazer EV RS AWD.
+The Chevrolet Blazer EV RS AWD comes equipped with one sound system option:

-- With the Lyric sound system, you get seven speakers with a max system output of  watts.
+- **Lyric sound system**: This system features seven speakers and delivers a maximum output of  watts.

-The model has 5 USB-C connections as standard.
+Additionally, the model includes 5 USB-C connections as standard.

 ## Lights